-[COMMENT: Subsection (b) applies to property or a fund in which at least one person has a limited interest and which property or fund can be reached by the personal representative of the decedent.
-In such cases, the apportioned estate tax is charged against the principal of the property or fund, and is not apportioned among the several interests in that property or fund.
-While there is no express apportionment to the limited interests in such property or fund a, the holders of the limited interests will bear a share of the tax burden in that the resulting reduction of the value of the principal will reduce the value of the limited interests except that it will not reduce the value of a dollar annuity interest.
+Subsection (b) applies to property in which at least one person has a limited interest and which property can be reached by the personal representative of the decedent.
+In such cases, an apportioned estate tax, or an estate tax that is reapportioned under Subsection (c), is charged against the principal of the property, and is not apportioned among the several interests in that property.
+While there is no express apportionment to the limited interests in the property, the holders of the limited interests will bear a share of the tax burden in that the resulting reduction of the value of the principal will reduce the value of the limited interests, except that it will not reduce the value of a dollar annuity interest.
 So, the holder of a dollar annuity interest will be exonerated from sharing in the burden of the estate taxes.
 The reason for this treatment is discussed in the Comment to Subsection (c).
-If property or a fund with a limited interest cannot be reached by the decedent's personal representative, the attribution of estate taxes for such property is set forth in Subsection (c).